I like to use this analogy in my classes:

 Are you a chronic multi-tasker?
 Me too.

-Regardless of how many things you think you can do at once, standing on one leg on your yoga mat will assuredly keep you thinking about only one thing: not falling over.
+Regardless of how many things you think you can do at once, something as simple as standing on one leg on your yoga mat will assuredly keep you thinking about only one thing: not falling over.
 Your practice is an opportunity to bypass all of the other priorities that seem so important elsewhere so that you can focus on coordinating your body with your breath.
 Our modern need for validation and accomplishment feels an awful lot like an addiction.

 The itch to be doing something is a tough one to scratch, which makes focusing on one thing next to impossible at times.
 Use your yoga practice to gradually ease yourself off of your accomplishment addiction.
 Take each pose for what it is and squeeze the juice out of each breath, one at a time.